0n0w1c/Foundations/readme.md

 The foundation requirement for gun turrets is optional in the startup settings
 The foundation requirement for stone furnaces is optional in the startup settings
 New characters will spawn with 4 stone bricks (if needed)
-Inhibits the mining of foundation tiles from underneath constructed entities, to prevent entity loss
+Inhibits the mining of foundation tiles from underneath factory entities, to prevent entity loss

 Added support for [Krastorio 2](https://mods.factorio.com/mod/Krastorio2)
 Added support for [Fluidic Power](https://mods.factorio.com/mod/FluidicPower)